 GC Section 41001 identifies the city treasurer as the city official responsible for receiving and safekeeping all money received as treasurer.
-GC Section 41006 authorizes the city treasurer to appoint "deputies" for whose acts he (the treasurer) and his bondsmen are responsible.
+GC Section 41006 authorizes the city treasurer to appoint "deputies" for whose acts the treasurer and their bondsmen are responsible.
 GC Section 53601 authorizes the legislative body of a local agency to invest "surplus funds," money not required for the immediate needs of the local agency.
 GC 53607 authorizes the City Council to delegate its authority to invest to the treasurer of the local agency for a one-year period.